torbsd/torbsd.github.io/blog.md

 Most of these ports arose as non-commercial, open source reactions to mainstream applications and services.
 Some are ported to one BSD or another, others are not.

 The list is not exhaustive, but it was certainly exhaustive to create.
-Updates will happen manually, although <a href="https://github.com/torbsd/torbsd.github.io/issues">diffs</a> are appreciated.
+Updates will happen manually, so <a href="https://github.com/torbsd/torbsd.github.io/issues">diffs</a> are appreciated.

-As porting third-party applications is a frequent gateway for BSD users to become developers, this list will be circulated in the relevant BSD channels.
+Porting third-party applications is a frequent gateway for BSD users to become developers, this list will be circulated in the relevant BSD channels.

 ###20151202###